-Your infant or young toddler is gaining new skills everyday, and many parents can become confused about what is typical in terms of communication and speech acquisition.
-Most typical children develop according to a general timeline, so if you notice your child is not meeting certain milestones, you may want to bring them up to your pediatrician.
-Not every concern is a sign of an impending speech delay, but talking these issues through with a professional will let you know when to become concerned, and when to simply be patient and let development run its course.
+Your infant, or young toddler, is gaining new skills every day, and many parents can become confused about what is typical in terms of communication and speech acquisition.
+Typically, children develop according to a general timeline, so if you notice your child is not meeting certain milestones, you may want to bring them up to your pediatrician.
+Not every concern is a sign of an impending speech delay, but taking these issues through with a professional will let you know when to become concerned, and when to simply be patient and let development run its course.

 - Does your infant respond to your voice, to music, the sound of games and electronic toys?
 If he does not, it could be the sign of a hearing problem or another developmental issue that could disrupt speech acquisition.

 - If your infant has not begun to babble by the time he is 6 or 7 months old, talk to your pediatrician.
 Most children will start vocalizing with vowel sounds and eventually will put together a basic consonant and vowel combination, like “dadadada”.
 If your child isn’t doing this, he could just be working toward it, or there might be another issue at hand.